 As part of the purchase process of your property in France you will need to organise house insurance cover.

-Perhaps because of concern about language, international buyers sometimes foolishly obtain insurance cover from an insurer in their home country when they would almost always get a cheaper price by using an insurer based in France.
+Perhaps because of concern about language, international buyers sometimes needlessly obtain insurance cover from an insurer in their home country when they would almost always get a cheaper price by using an insurer based in France.

 To get house insurance in France the various approaches are as follows: